luxfi/faucet/README.md

 There could be many reasons for this message.
 It could be an internal server error, or the request didn't receive by the server, slow internet, etc. You could try again after some time, and if the problem persists, then you should raise this issue on our [Discord](https://discord.com/channels/578992315641626624/) server.

 * **Couldn't see any transaction status on explorer** The transaction hash that you get for each drop is pre-computed using the expected nonce, amount, and receiver's address.
-Though transactions on Avalanche are near-instant, the explorer may take time to index those transactions.
+Though transactions on LUX are near-instant, the explorer may take time to index those transactions.
 You should wait for a few more seconds, before raising any issue or reaching out to us.